pallets/flask/docs/tutorial/views.rst

                 return redirect(url_for('show_entries'))
         return render_template('login.html', error=error)

-The logout function on the other hand removes that key from the session again.
-We use a neat trick here: if you use the :meth:`~dict.pop` method of the dict and pass a second parameter to it (the default) the method will delete the key from the dictionary if present or do nothing when that key was not in there.
-This is helpful because we don't have to check in that case if the user was logged in.
+The logout function, on the other hand, removes that key from the session again.
+We use a neat trick here: if you use the :meth:`~dict.pop` method of the dict and pass a second parameter to it (the default), the method will delete the key from the dictionary if present or do nothing when that key is not in there.
+This is helpful because now we don't have to check if the user was logged in.

 ::